BlockCat/eve_api/README.txt

     admin/settings/omni_eve_api.
 Registrations will be disabled until a valid Alliance API Key is entered.
 Create or retrieve your Alliance API Key from http://goo.gl/LDks44 and enter the "Key ID" and "Verification Code" in the appropriate fields.
-Be sure to tick the checkbox "Enable Omni EVE API" and click on "Update".
+Be sure to tick the check box "Enable Omni EVE API" and click on "Update".
 It may take up to a minute for the cron task to run and pull the data from the EVE API.
 Once data has been successfully retrieved the module will be enabled and user registrations will be turned back on.